arielsalminen/Remote-Preview/README.md

 # RemoteLoader

-### RemoteLoader allows you to see any url on all test devices/browsers simultaneously.
-Just enter the url into the file called 'url' and hit Cmd+S. Built by [Viljami Salminen](http://twitter.com/viljamis) for the [Helsinki Device Lab](http://devicelab.fi).
+### RemoteLoader allows you to see any URL on all mobile test devices/browsers simultaneously.
+Just enter the URL into the file called 'url' and hit Cmd+S. New URL is then automatically loaded inside iFrame on each device.
+Built by [Viljami Salminen](http://twitter.com/viljamis) for the [Helsinki Device Lab](http://devicelab.fi).

+## Basic usage

+1. Run on your localhost + Make sure all the devices are using the same wireless network.
+2. Use your computer's IP to open remoteLoader on the test devices.
+You might also want to add this as a shortcut to your device's home screen for easy access in future.
+3. Next, open the file called `url` on the computer which is running the server and enter new URL + Hit `Cmd+S` (Save the file…).
+4. All your devices should now start automatically loading the new URL.

 ## Browser support